plantanapp/documentation/search-boost/getting-started/uninstalling.md

 <avt:SB runat="server" />
 ```

-  2. Uninstall avt.SearchBoost.Results module from Admin > Extensions screen.
+  2. Uninstall _avt.SearchBoost.Results_ module from Admin > Extensions screen.
-  3. Uninstall avt.SearchBoost.Input module from Admin > Extensions screen.
+  3. Uninstall _avt.SearchBoost.Input_ module from Admin > Extensions screen.
-  4. Restart the DNN Indexer from Host > Schedule.
+  4. Restart the _DNN Indexer_ from _Host > Schedule_.
   5. If you're getting an error like below, it means that you had an older version of Search Boost that was not compatible with DNN 7.
 In this case, you have to restore this Lucene.dll.
-Easiest thing, download the install package for your version from dotnetnuke.codeplex.com, open the zip file and copy /bin/Lucene.dll into your website /bin folder.
+Easiest thing, download the install package for your version from dotnetnuke.codeplex.com, open the zip file and copy _/bin/Lucene.dll_ into your website /bin folder.

 ```
 Search: Site Crawler Starting.
 Content change start time 6/16/2014 2:45 PM